 The whole trick of these is to just let your freak flag fly.
 Once you get started, I promise you, you will feel a creative surge and just go to town with all the decorations and sprinkles.

 How to make Monster Marshmallows

 1. Assemble your decorating items.
 In this case, I used decorating icing, sprinkles and various candy decorations.
-I used the following items from our generous sponsors:
+I used the following items: